Chalandi/Baremetal_BL602_SiFive_E24_RISC-V/README.md

 ## Building the Application

-To build the project, you need to have the RISC-V GCC compiler (`riscv64-unknown-elf`) installed, with support for the SiFive E24 core.
+To build the project, you need to have the RISC-V GCC compiler (`riscv64-unknown-elf`) installed, with support for the SiFive E24 core (https://github.com/sifive/freedom-tools/releases).

 Run the following commands: